fgallina/mu4e-multi/README.md

 variables based on the email address.
 If for some reason you wish to rollback these changes, just call `mu4e-multi-disable`.

+In addition to the primary email address of an account identified by the `user-mail-address` key, there may also be a `user-mail-identities` key which contains a list of email addresses that are treated as aliases to the primary address.

 ### Custom folders and markers

 Notice that, in our example, the `mu4e-hold-folder`and